glomatico/gamdl/README.md

 **Discord Server:** https://discord.gg/aBjMEZ9tnq

 ## Features
-* Download songs in AAC/Spatial AAC/Dolby Atmos/ALAC*
+* Download songs in AAC and other codecs
 * Download music videos up to 4K
 * Download synced lyrics in LRC, SRT or TTML
 * Choose between FFmpeg and MP4Box for remuxing